 The LekSync Approach

 Instead of one expensive speaker, use the speakers everyone already has — their phones.
 LekSync streams music from a host phone to every connected device in perfect sync.
-Each phone becomes a speaker, distributed around the room.
+Each phone becomes a wireless speaker, distributed around the room.

 Side-by-Side Comparison